Skip to Content

 Santa Monica

 In Santa Monica, folding e-scooters are allowed on board but must remain folded throughout the journey.
 Only one scooter per passenger is permitted.
-Those standing must place the folded scooter between their feet while those seated can store them under their seats.
+Those standing must place the folded scooter between their feet, while those seated can store them under their seats.

 New York

 Unlike other cities’ policies mentioned above, passengers are prohibited from bringing e-scooters onto buses in New York City.
-As such, travelers must either find alternative transportation or purchase foldable scooters that adhere to the city’s policy.
+As such, travelers must find alternative transportation or purchase foldable scooters that adhere to the city’s policy.

 See Related: Bringing an Electric Scooter on Public Transit: What You Need to Know.